Overview

 If the service is provided, resource-type can be a wildcard.

-The resource path identifies the resource within the context of a service and a resource type.
+The resource ID identifies the resource within the context of a service and a resource type.

-A resource-path consists of one or more segments separated by /.
+A resource-id consists of one or more segments separated by a slash /.
 A segment can be a wildcard, or contain a wildcard as a suffix of a string.
 If a segment is a wildcard, then remaining segments do not need to be provided, and will be assumed to be wildcards as well.

 Where LRN is the Lenses Resource Name